magpie-ea/magpie-site/overview/advantages.markdown

 ### Portable

-_magpie experiments are based on HTML, CSS and Javascript and so can be executed in any modern browser.
+_magpie experiments are based on HTML, CSS and JavaScript and so can be executed in any modern browser.
 This enables researchers to just share a link for anyone to inspect or take part in the experiment.

 ### Versatile